anuranbaka/cppnumpy/README.md

   - ` Mat<Type> ones() `
 - **ones_like**: returns an array of ones with the same shape as a given matrix
   - ` Mat<Type> ones_like(const Mat) `
 - **empty_like**: returns an empty array with the same shape as a given matrix.
-New matrix can have a different type using a template.
+The new matrix can have a different type using a template.
   - ` Mat<newType> empty_like(const Mat<Type>) `
 - **eye**: returns the identity matrix for an NxN matrix, or for a non-square matrix along a given diagonal (default diagonal starts at first element)
   - ` Mat<Type> eye(size_t) `